 On Dec.
 20, 1973, Henri Richard, Maurice’s younger brother, became the ninth player in league history to score 1,000 career points.
 He achieved his milestone with a second-period assist during a 2-2 tie at the Buffalo Sabres.

 One year later, on Dec.
-20, 1974, Guy Lafleur scored his 100th NHL goal in a 6-1 Canadiens’ win at the Vancouver Canucks.
-He then scored his 500th career goal on this date, in 1983.
-Lafleur wasn’t the only future Hall of Famer to hit a personal milestone on this night.
+20, 1974, Guy Lafleur scored his 100th NHL goal in a 6-1 Canadiens win at the Vancouver Canucks.
+He then scored his 500th career goal on this date in 1983.
+Lafleur wasn’t the only future Hall of Famer to hit a personal milestone on that night.
 Steve Shutt scored his 400th career goal to help lead the way in a 5-0 win at the New Jersey Devils.

 Big Date for Blackhawks’ All-Time Greats